dhable/caffeinatedideas.com/resources/templates/md/posts/2015-03-06-superfish-highlights-the-ssl-problem.md

 The good news is that a lot of effort is going into researching how to prevent these type of attacks in the future and the solution is inspired by the BitCoin block chain.
-In the August 2014 issue of Communications of the ACM, an article entitled, "[Certificate Transparency][acm-article]" outlined how researchers at Google were augmenting the SSL validation process so the end site being fetched has a role in validating whether or not to trust the certificate chain that the browser fetched.
+In the August 2014 issue of Communications of the ACM, an article entitled, "[Certificate Transparency](http://dl.acm.org/citation.cfm?id=2668154)" outlined how researchers at Google were augmenting the
+SSL validation process so the end site being fetched has a role in validating whether or not to trust the certificate chain that the browser fetched.
 Using such a technique would prevent such man-in-the-middle attacks used for nefarious purposes or simply to inject ads by an unethical vendor.

-Better still, the [certificate transparency process][cert-transparency] has been presented to the internet engineering committee (IETF) and hopefully will become a standard protocol for everyone on the Internet.
+Better still, the [certificate transparency process](http://dl.acm.org/citation.cfm?id=2668154) has been presented to the internet engineering committee (IETF) and hopefully will become a standard protocol for everyone on the Internet.

 ## How Can I Help?